turingsecure/cvss.js/README.md

 ## Installation

+Install the `@turingpointde/cvss.js` package:

 ```sh
 # use yarn or npm
 yarn add @turingpointde/cvss.js
 ```

-To use the library in your code run
+Import the library to use it in your code:

 ```js
 const CVSS = require("@turingpointde/cvss.js");